toloknieiev/nobrainer-fcs/README.md

 # nobrainer-fcs
-A python script made for simple users or lazy data wranglers to examine flow cytometry metadata on-the fly.
+A python script made for simple users or lazy data wranglers to examine flow cytometry metadata on-the-fly.

 This is a script made for my personal use for the purposes of inspecting .fcs file metadata.
 I decided to share it.